zhouyl/flowblade/docs/components/data-display/tree-view.md

 # TreeView

 Tree view component for displaying hierarchical data in an expandable/collapsible structure.
+TreeView provides a flexible way to display hierarchical data with support for various sizes.

 ## Basic Usage